ot4i/ace-demo-pipeline/README.md

  custom resources to deploy the application (amongst other changes).
 See the [CP4i README](tekton/os/cp4i/README.md) for details and instructions.

+ Jenkins can also be used to run the pipeline and deploy the application to an integration node.
+ See the [Jenkins README](demo-infrastructure/README-jenkins.md) for details and instructions.

 ## The application

 The application used to demonstrate the pipeline consists of a REST API that accepts JSON and interacts